fxamacker/cbor/README.md

 |DecTagIgnored (default)      |Tag numbers are ignored (if present) for time values.|
 |DecTagOptional               |Tag numbers are only checked for validity if present for time values.|
 |DecTagRequired               |Tag numbers must be provided for time values except for CBOR Null and CBOR Undefined.|

-DecTagOptional and DecTagRequired will check if tag numbers are 0 and 1 (if present) and treat other tag numbers as an error for time values.

 CBOR Null and CBOR Undefined are silently treated as Go's zero time instant.
 Go's `time` package provides `IsZero` function, which reports whether t represents the zero time instant, January 1, year 1, 00:00:00 UTC.